 Properly store oxygen tanks: Position the tanks in the upward position and check for leaks before embarking on the trip.

 Research oxygen suppliers along your route: In case of emergency, keep the contact information of several portable oxygen suppliers handy.

-Contact your cruise provider: Alert your cruise provider that you will be traveling with supplemental o2.
-That way they will brief you on their particular guidelines and procedures.
+Contact your cruise provider: Alert your cruise provider that you will be traveling with supplemental 02.

 Obtain a prescription and doctor’s release form: Most cruise lines will ask for release forms from your doctor approving you for travel.

 Bring ample amounts of oxygen: Do not risk cutting it close by bringing the bare minimum number of oxygen tanks required.

 Bring as many as you can in case of emergency.

 Keep these travel tips with lung disease while on supplemental 02 in mind as you travel, and enjoy taking a family vacation.

 If you or a loved one has COPD, or any lung disease, the Lung Health Institute may be able to help with a variety of cellular therapy options.